 One sneak preview tip – organization and visual presentation are critical.
 Use bullets, headings, and charts, to organize your document and to help the reader more quickly and easily follow your argument.

-Please enter the first name, last name, and email of the person who will be viewing the Seminar on Demand in the billing details section on the next page.
+Please enter the first name, last name, and email of person who will be viewing the on-demand program in the billing details section on the checkout page.

-If multiple lawyers or staff members in your firm would like to access this on-demand program (recorded from a past in-person program), please contact [email protected] for pricing.
+If multiple lawyers or staff members from your firm would like to access this on-demand program (recorded from a past in-person program or webinar), please contact [email protected] for pricing.